abathroomwithblacksnakeskinwallpapercirculargoldmirror

 Even if you’re choosing up to three different metals, there should be a more dominant metal.
 This will be the foundation of your design.
 Then choose one or two accent metals that will work well with your main metal and finish.

-One thing about choosing your metals, it can be difficult to choose a finish from off a screen.
+One thing about choosing your metals, it can be difficult to choose a finish from a screen.
 It’s always best to order a sample if possible.
 This is easier to do with hardware pulls and knobs.

 With bigger items like mirrors and water faucets, you will have to wait until they are delivered or see them in person.
 So make sure you’re happy with the bigger items first.
 Then work around those to finish off your bathroom design.